Yoga Lin: Singles

-Listed in the soundtrack of Taiwan drama's Bull Fighting (鬥牛˙要不要), it is one of the theme songs in the drama.
+Listed in the soundtrack of Taiwan drama's Bull Fighting (鬥牛˙要不要), this is one of the theme songs in the drama.
 This melodic and romantic song tells the story about a guy who secretly loved a girl for a long time, but eventually chose to stay in the shadows of the girl because she did not reciprocate his love.